Louis-CharlesBiron/canvasDotEffect/readme.md

 ### Level 1: Static setup
 **This is mostly the declaration state, nothing is fully created / usable just yet.**
 - Canvas instance creation
-- Initial canvas objects creation (shapes, dots, ...)
+- Initial canvas object creation (shapes, dots, ...)
 - Adding the initial canvas objects to the canvas
 - Settings events listeners
 - Starting the main loop